jakswa/roundhouse/README.md

 ![image](https://github.com/jakswa/roundhouse/assets/137793/f7725b7e-1cc0-477f-b020-3534fe48039c)

-## Quick Start
+## Dev Quick Start

 0. install `bun` and `cargo`/rust
 1. `cargo install ultraman cargo-watch`
 2. `ultraman start -f Procfile.dev`
-  - this kicks of `tailwindcss` watching your templates for style changes
+  - this kicks off `tailwindcss` watching your templates for style changes
   - kicks off cargo-watch rebuilding your app any time you edit files

-(there is no live-reloading dev experience)
+(you have to reload browser manually, and HTMX partial loads might be missing styles)

 ### Welcome to Loco :train:

 This was scaffolded using Loco, which is a web and API framework running on Rust.

-This is the **lightweight-service starter** which comes with no database or state dependencies.
+This is a **frankenstein** which means their starter had a ton of shit I didn't need, so I gutted a lot of it and added in my askama templates + rickshaw asset pipeline.